N.B. Please click on any question to go directly to the answer below:

 Q1.
 When is work going to start - we were initially told that the bridge would be open in 2016 - when can we go on it?

-A. Heritage projects on this scale cannot be completed overnight; this was a wishful thinking of the part of certain individuals.
+A. Heritage projects on this scale cannot be completed overnight; this would be wishful thinking.
 The project is estimated to take a minimum of 5 years to complete with work starting in year 2 from confirmation of significant funding.
 This is dependent on the Trust's ability to gain the required funding to restore the pier and also make sure that stake holders including Historic England, North Somerset Council and any grant or award bodies such as the Heritage Lottery Fund are satisfied that the regeneration can thereafter be self-sustaining for a future period of at least ten years.

 Q2.
-Why are you maintaining the buildings on the mainland when you don’t have a lease yet?
+Why are you using the buildings on the mainland when you don’t have a lease yet?

-A. The lease has been agreed in principle, the buildings on the mainland are being maintained because the Trust wishes to to continue use these as a base for its operations, CNM Estates are supportive of these efforts and allow the Trust free key-holding use of them.
-The ongoing work also helps to keep the public aware of Trust's activities.
+A. A lease has been agreed in principle, the buildings on the mainland are being used by the Trust as a base for its operations, CNM Estates are supportive of its efforts and allow the Trust free use of them as key-holders.
+The ongoing site presence helps to keep the public aware of the Trust's activities.

-Pier Master's Cottage – we intend to open this as a Heritage Centre to display the history of this and other piers that were designed by Eugenius Birch.
+Pier Master's Cottage – We would like to open this as a Heritage Centre to display the history of this and other piers that were designed by Eugenius Birch.
 The work of renowned local architect Hans Price at Birnbeck is also very important.
-The upper floor of the cottage is intended to be turned into office space so that the Trust can manage the project directly from the pier site.
+The upper floor of the cottage could be turned into office space so that the Trust can manage the project directly from the pier site.

-With the above two buildings open there will be more for the public to see and more space for the Trust to show the public the work being proposed for the future of the Birnbeck site and surrounding area.
-This work is being funded with voluntary donations of building materials and goods and implemented wherever possible by our increasing team of volunteers.
-(12-1-2017)
+If all the above three buildings were open and used as a Heritage Complex there would be far more for the general public to engage with and more space for the Trust to better explain the work being proposed for the future of the Birnbeck site and surrounding conservation area.
+(30-1-2018)

 Q3.
 Why is the Trust saying a lease is preferable - why are they are not going for ownership?